EMG 57/66 7H – An Excellent Take on Active Pickups

 EMG Active Pickups

-I was recording at least hour-long videos using a Marshall JVM205C guitar amp and I can remember the confidence in my playing when I switched to high gain settings.
-They definitely help with obtaining a high amount of overdrive and distortion without having too much noise as well as providing a compressed tone so that I was able to play more difficult passages easily.
+To be honest, before I worked in the musical instruments industry, I had very little playing experience with active pickups.
+But during my service, I had the chance to play and test many guitars with active pickups.
+I played EMG 60, 81, 85, 89 and single-coil SA pickups on various guitars as well as Schecter‘s own Diamond series active pickups.
+I was recording at least hour-long videos using a Marshall JVM205C guitar amp, and I can remember the confidence in my playing when I switched to high gain settings.
+They definitely help with obtaining a high amount of overdrive and distortion without having too much noise, as well as providing a compressed tone so that I was able to play more difficult passages easily.

-Whenever I played power chords muted or open, I was able to feel the power of these active pickups.
+Whenever I played power chords, muted or open, I was able to feel the power of these active pickups.
 Contrary to popular belief, they did sound very good in clean settings as well.
-Especially, we had received a lot of positive comments on the Schecter Hellraiser C-1 review video mentioning they never expected active pickups would sound so cool with clean settings.
+Especially, we had received a lot of positive comments on the Schecter Hellraiser C-1 review video, mentioning they never expected active pickups would sound so cool with clean settings.

 Check out my Schecter Hellraiser C-1 review here

 Having said that, I had never owned a guitar with active pickups nor played EMG 57/66 before!
-I was looking for a modern metal axe and fell in love with Schecter Hellraiser Hybrid PT-7 electric guitar.
+I was looking for a modern metal axe and fell in love with the Schecter Hellraiser Hybrid PT-7 electric guitar.
 Since there was not much online material available on this instrument, I had to trust my experience with Schecter and EMG Pickups and I went for it!

 Check out my Schecter Hellraiser Hybrid PT-7 review here